The CFO Role in Digital Transformation: Leader of the Pack

 Carve-Out Income Statements: Insights and Best Practices

 Moving on to the income statement, it should be pretty easy to identify what relates to the carve-out entity for big line items like revenue and cost of sales, even when the carve-out entity isn't a specific legal entity.
-Other expense types can be more confusing, though, often requiring a bit more judgment to determine what to include or if allocating certain cost items is necessary.
+Other expense types can be more confusing, though, often requiring a bit more judgment to determine what to include, or if allocating certain cost items is necessary.

 Remember when we mentioned the SEC guidance way up top?
 Well, that's where the framework for determining what costs to include comes from.
 Specifically, SAB Topic 1.B.1 states a carve-out entity's income statement must reflect all the costs of doing business.
-This includes certain expenses that the parent may have incurred on behalf of the carve-out entity.
+This includes certain expenses the parent may have incurred on behalf of the carve-out entity.